 Answer

-The term cross-cutting factor is standard in the Cyberball field.
+The term cross-cutting factor is a standard term in the Cyberball field.
+It refers to design in which the ostracism manipulation (inclusion vs ostracism) is orthogonally crossed with another manipulation (e.g., ingroup vs outgroup).
 Additionally, because we also include other moderator variables (i.e., time, structural, sampling), we use “cross-cutting” as a term to prevent confusion.
 Cross-cutting refers to the 52 studies that explicitly manipulated a factor in the experimental design.
-The other moderator variables were investigated for all 120 studies.
+The other moderator variables (e.g, time, structural, sampling) were investigated for all 120 studies.

 #26